 Furthermore, issues on the school environment and its impact on retention will be addressed after conducting an in-depth gender analysis.
 This will sustain the gains made in increasing the retention of girls in the first phase.

-Some limited level of service delivery will be undertaken as an approach for demonstrating good practice and encouraging duty bearers and service providers such as the Ghana Education Service and the District Assemble to replicate in other deprived schools.
+Some limited level of service delivery will be undertaken as an approach for demonstrating good practice and encouraging duty bearers and service providers such as the Ghana Education Service and the District write my essay for me Assemble to replicate in other deprived schools.
 This will also increase CALID’s legitimacy to engage government agencies and donors at the regional and national level as a result of our practical experience in demonstrating good practice of meeting immediate and urgent educational needs of deprived and marginalized boys and girls